tektoncd/website/content/en/blog/2022/graduation/index.md

   From founding project to graduated, a brief history of Tekton
 ---

-We're very happy to announce that Tekton as reached graduated status within the Continuous Delivery Foundation (CDF).
+We're very happy to announce that Tekton has reached graduated status within the Continuous Delivery Foundation (CDF).
 The CDF Technical Oversight Committee (TOC) conducted public [voting][voting-email] to decide on the graduation status for Tekton, and the result was unanimously positive.
 The Tekton community is